 “The vision of the New Boston must extend into the heart of Roxbury,” he said, according to The Boston Globe newspaper published the day after.
 “Boston must become a testing ground for the ideals of freedom.”

-In May, a group of black students visiting the Museum of Fine Arts said they were subjected to racist remarks from staff members and other guests.
+In May 2019, a group of black students visiting the Museum of Fine Arts, Boston said they were subjected to racist remarks from staff members and other guests.
 Athletes visiting Fenway Park have reported several incidents of racist slurs and taunts coming from the stands.
 On top of that, a 2015 joint study shows the median net worth of a black household in Boston is just $8 compared to $247,500 for whites.
-That same study also found that 80 percent of white residents own a home compared to just one-third of black residents.
+That same study also found that 80 percent of white residents own a home compared to one-third of black residents.

 “Boston is a beautiful and amazing place.
 But Boston has always been a paradox,” says St Fleur.
-The city holds a strong history of prominent abolitionists and those who fought for equal rights as well as a long history of racism.
+The city holds a strong history of prominent abolitionists and those who fought for equal rights, as well as a long history of racism.
 The Embrace is meant to become a stepping stone to addressing those inequities.
-“There’s a history of the good, but there’s also a history of challenges [in Boston],” St Fleur said.
-“And we need to have both of those histories exposed, so that we can move forward and continue to build that shining city on a hill.”
+“There’s a history of the good, but there’s also a history of challenges [in Boston],” explains St Fleur.
+“And we need to have both of those histories exposed so that we can move forward and continue to build that shining city on a hill.”

-Situated in a spot on Boston Common that overlooks the Massachusetts State House and the Parkman Bandstand, where King spoke in 1965, it provides a “platform for continuing [the Kings’] work throughout the city,” according to King Boston.
+Situated in a spot on Boston Common that overlooks the Massachusetts State House and the Parkman Bandstand, where King spoke in 1965, The Embrace provides a “platform for continuing [the Kings’] work throughout the city,” according to King Boston.

-Francie Latour runs a diversity initiative at the Broad Institute of MIT and Harvard and runs Wee the People, a social justice project for kids.
-She first heard about the King Boston project when the Embrace sculpture was announced as the finalist.
+Francie Latour runs a diversity initiative at the Broad Institute of MIT and Harvard and runs Wee The People, a social justice project for kids.
+She first heard about the King Boston project when The Embrace sculpture was announced as a finalist.
 However, Latour says she wants to see more.

 Latour thinks Boston should take a more direct look at how racism has operated in the structures of the country, similar to what King spoke about at the Parkman Bandstand in 1965.
 She wants to see more portrayals or acts that can better “speak to my lived experience as a black person.”
 In order to address the racial gap, she says the city should investigate the lopsided metrics in income, health and wellbeing, and lifespan.